shadow9owo/shadowshittyunityscripts/README.md

 # shadowshittyunityscripts - ssus

 a collection of useful unity scripts
+(also these scripts have xinput controller support)

 !!! may require changes in the code to work in other games !!!